seanimhof/epd/README.md

 Listening on 127.0.0.1:8545
 ```
 3. Open a second terminal
 4. Copy the first private key and export it as follows.
-Replace \<Private Key\> with the private key from the output above
+Replace \<Private Key\> with the private key from the output above.
+Note the private key, we need it later
 ```shell
 export PKEY=<Private Key>
 ```